Small Bathroom Ideas — 31 Tiny, Yet Super Clever Spaces That Easily Fit Style and Practicality

 (Image credit: Lauren Moore)

-We all too often are told to play it safe in a small space, and don't worry we are not advocates of breaking that rule, however sometimes in a small bathroom a neutral color palette does work best.
-Simple, timeless and adaptable to so many styles, sticking with whites, creams, greys and blacks can be a sure-fire way to make a small bathroom feel bigger.
+We are all too often told to play it safe in a small space, and don't worry we are not advocates of breaking that rule, however sometimes in a small bathroom, a neutral color palette does work best.
+Simple, timeless, and adaptable to so many styles, sticking with whites, creams, grays, and blacks can be a surefire way to make a small bathroom feel bigger.

 And neutral doesn't have to mean boring, as this gorgeous rustic bathroom designed by Jamie Haller proves.
-The key is to add interest in ways other than bold colors – mixing different materials, shapes and textures to give a bathroom depth.
-Particularly consider your small bathroom tile ideas.
-Here there are so many different finishes going on from the gloss white subway tiles to the matte black bathroom floor tiles.
+The key is to add interest in ways other than bold colors — mixing different materials, shapes, and textures to give a bathroom depth.
+Particularly consider your bathroom floor tiles.
+As shown here, there are so many different finishes going on from the gloss white subway tiles to the matte black bathroom floor tiles.

 a wet room with a screen over the window